 Under the current order, all students will begin school on Wednesday, Aug.
 12 remotely.
-To get an overview of what instruction will look like for the beginning of the 2020-21 school term, please view the Fall 2020: What Will Learning Look Like board presentation.
 Families who register for in-person learning will begin attending in-person classes at their campus on Tuesday, Sept.
 8.

 We strongly believe that face-to-face learning and connection is most beneficial for the vast majority of our students.
 While keeping this in mind, the safety and well-being of our students, families and staff will continue to remain Mansfield ISD’s top priority.